 We accept money from various sources and none of the groups that donate to us impose criteria on how we run the project.
 The funding we take enables us to offer a wide selection of services whilst still maintaining our autonomy.

-- A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay 2 years in a row raising a combined total of 150,000 Euros which they have donated to this project.
-They will depart again from London in summer 2018.
+A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay 3 years in a row raising a combined total of 150,000 Euros which they have donated to this project.

 Dentists 4 Refugees used our dental clinic until it closed down in 2017, we have continued to help fund their good work in a different location.